zhoushoujian/logger-for-cannot-duplicate/readme.md

 });

 //Due to initialize indexedDB is async, so if read or remove or add will return a result named pending
-//it's better to instance Logger first and then to use.
+//it's better to instance Logger first and then to use. e.g. init Logger when project launch
 //debug level not log to indexedDB logger.debug("this is debug info");
 logger.info("this is info info");